October Health – 2026 Report

 How mental health affects the Female demographic differently

-- Normalize flexible work arrangements and remote options to support caregiving duties.
+- Normalize flexible work arrangements and leave policies to support caregiving and health needs.

 Data from October Health